nivdoron1/prisma-model-cli/README.md

 1. Parses all models from your Prisma schema.
 2. Generates base CRUD logic (`BaseController`, `GenericPrismaService`).
 3. Outputs language-specific files based on the selected mode.
+4. Optionally, generates a Swagger client using `openapi-generator-cli`.

 ---